Some dogs can be the life of the party, while others may prefer to keep…

 2) Skin issues

-There are a variety of reasons why your dog may have lesions (hot spots) or suffer from inflamed, red, scaly, and/or flaky skin, including allergies and/or parasites.
+There are a variety of reasons why your dog may have lesions (hot spots) or suffer from tender, red, scaly, and/or flaky skin, including allergies and/or parasites.

 These are very common in dogs.
-Ear infections usually relate to allergies as well as skin issues.
-There are also certain breeds that are predisposed to ear infections.
+Ear complications usually relate to allergies as well as skin issues.
+There are also certain breeds that are predisposed to ear complications.
 For example, some breeds have floppy ears that easily trap moisture (this creates an ideal environment for bacteria to propagate).

 Many owners may mistake their dog’s urinary incontinence for behavioral issues.
-Common signs of a UTI include excessive/inappropriate urination, excessive thirst, and fatigue.
+Common signs of a urinary track issues include excessive/inappropriate urination, excessive thirst, and fatigue.

 These are generally the most common health problems in dogs.
-Either problem may be a sign of poisoning, gastrointestinal blockage, or a serious underlying disorder.
+Either problem may be an underlying condition.

 If bred properly, however, the dog will likely avoid these various conditions.